False Claims Act Whistleblower Attorneys Colorado

 The timing of a lawsuit can be critical.
 The first person to file a case under the False Claims Act for a particular fraud preempts all other cases.
 So, it is important for a whistle-blower to file action before another individual does so.
 It is also important to remember that False Claims Act claims must be filed within specific time frames.
 The False Claims Act not only allows a whistle-blower to file suit in the name of the government, but also protects whistle-blowers against retaliation for filing or investigating a potential action.

 The Colorado Medicaid False Claims Act imposes liability on persons who knowingly submit false claims to Colorado’s medical assistance programs, including Medicaid.
 Whistle-blowers may recover between 15% and 25% of any proceeds from the action or settlement if the state intervenes in the case, and between 25% and 30% if the state decides not to intervene.
-The court may reduce the value of the award if the plaintiff planned or initiated the fraud, or if the action is largely based on disclosures in the media or public hearings.
+The court may reduce the value of the award if the plaintiff or relator planned or initiated the fraud, or if the action is largely based on disclosures in the media or public hearings.
 Plaintiffs must file their complaint within specific time frames; otherwise, their claim may be lost.

 Please contact Baird Quinn’s Colorado labor and employment lawyers to discuss any False Claims Act matters about which you have questions.
 You may obtain information regarding our Denver False Claims Act lawyers through the following link.